Account

 19. Qualified business income (QBI)

 Finally, the qualified business income (QBI) deduction offers substantial tax savings for some self-employed taxpayers.
-If you have pass-through business income from a sole proprietorship, LLC, partnership, or S-corp, and if your income was under the applicable threshold amounts ($182,100 for single taxpayers or $364,200 for joint filers in 2023), you may qualify to deduct 20% of your otherwise-taxable business income.
+If you have pass-through business income from a sole proprietorship, LLC, partnership, or S-corp, and if your income was under the applicable threshold amounts ($191,950 for single taxpayers or $383,900 for joint filers in 2024), you may qualify to deduct 20% of your otherwise-taxable business income.
+The QBI deduction begins to phase-out above that threshold.
+For 2024, if your pass-through business income exceeds $241,950 for a single taxpayer, or $483,900 for joint filers, you will no longer qualify for the QBI deduction.
 Note that this deduction is scheduled to end on December 31, 2025, unless it is extended by Congressional action.

 Small business taxes can be complex.
-Working with a qualified tax professional to prepare and file your tax return can help ensure you have leveraged all of the tax deductions and tax credits you are entitled to claim for your self-employment income.
-If you have questions about a particular deduction or tax credit, or other questions about your self-employment, reach out to a Rocket Lawyer network attorney for affordable legal advice.
+Working with a qualified Tax Pro to prepare and file your tax return can help ensure you have leveraged all of the tax deductions and tax credits you are entitled to claim for your self-employment income.
+If you have questions about a particular deduction or tax credit, or other questions about your self-employment, reach out to a Rocket Legal Pro for affordable legal advice.

 This article contains general legal information and does not contain legal advice.
 Rocket Lawyer is not a law firm or a substitute for an attorney or law firm.
 The law is complex and changes often.
 For legal advice, please ask a lawyer.